What is a Prologue? And How Can Authors Use It? (with Examples)

 A prologue comes at the beginning of your book — after the technical information, the dedication, and the epigraph (if you have them), but before the first chapter.
-What’s the purpose of a prologue?
-Well, it introduces information important to the story, like character backstory or a glimpse to the future, though readers won’t understand why or how these details are crucial to the story just yet.
+It introduces information important to the story, like character backstory or a glimpse to the future, though readers won’t understand why or how these details are crucial to the story just yet.

 ❗ Note: A prologue is different from a preface — the latter is written from the perspective of the author and isn’t fictional.

 But in what ways can the prologue be important to your story, and what are some examples of prologues in literature?
 We’ve got the answers to these questions right here!

 Firstly, you can use the prologue to hook readers into your story.
 Picture your story structure like it’s a roller coaster ride — what if you give the readers a taste of the most exciting part, right as the ride begins to take a dive?
 Those who are in it for the adventure would be curious: how did the story come to this point, and what’s going to happen next?
 By immediately introducing some kind of tension, a prologue can pique the readers’ interest and reel them in.

 📚 Example: Ninth House by Leigh Bardugo

 Packed with mystery and action, Ninth House begins in the middle of a crisis (a.k.a. in medias res).
 Alex Stern, the protagonist, is seemingly stuck in a house, reading some notes left by members of a secret society that she’s somehow a part of.
 She’s also injured — something has bitten her, and there’s no one around to lend a helping hand.

 Laced with threads of information about a mysterious association and a strong dose of high stakes, Ninth House keeps readers asking questions with its prologue — questions that can only be answered by turning the pages.

 ✍ Writing tip: Avoid substituting a dull first chapter with a prologue